josh-works/josh-works.github.io/_pages/scootering.md

 Here's a recap of my journey into scooting:

-1. As a kid, I had a mountain bike and rode adventurously in the neighborhood and surrounding areas.
+1. As a kid, I had a mountain bike and rode adventurously in the neighborhood and surrounding areas. built little jumps and ramps and obstacles for myself and the other kids.
+I'm not skilled at all compared to some people, and I'm deeply skilled on a bicycle compared to others.
-2. Later, as a young adult, did bike commuting, while also using trains and busses,
+2. Later, as a young adult, did bike commuting, while also using trains and busses, Got pretty good and aware at riding around a city with a bycycle, including knowing some paths/routes at all times of day/different conditions
-3. had a car, always a used honda or toyota, as an older adult
+3. had a car, always a used sedan by honda or toyota, as an older adult
-4. got a city commuting bike when living in Golden, CO and spent a TON of time riding it around the city of Golden, CO, esp during Covid.
+4. got a city commuting bike when living in Golden, CO, late 20s/early 30s and spent a TON of time riding it around the city of Golden, CO, esp during Covid.
+Take a look [here](https://joshs-mobility-data-54dab943ebba.herokuapp.com/?zoom=19&latlng=39.755433,%20-105.221744)  to see some of my biking (and walking/running) in Golden.
 5. eventually found myself a bit limited for getting around, especially if my destination was a bit outside of Golden, or there was nighttime or inclement weather to take into account
+6. didn't feel great about an e-bike (quite expensive, and still limited to 'bicycle stuff'), also didn't feel good about a motorcycle, obviously.
+7. the first covid cancellation I had in february 2020 was my motorcycle riders training class.
+It was cancelled, I ended up not rescheduling for over a year.
-6. didn't feel great about an e-bike, also didn't feel good about a motorcycle.
-I took a motorcycle riders training class anyway, thought I might some day want a small motorcycle but really didn't like the machines
+8. I finally took it, anyway, thought I might some day want a small motorcycle but really didn't like the machines, even the little ones they had for the course.
+This was sometime in 2021
 7. at a bike event in Golden, found myself chatting with an emergency room doctor, talking about his really cool cargo e-bike, that was carrying many people and things.
 He loved it, and it was more expensive than any car I'd ever purchased.
 (It was $11k!)
 He agreed with me about not liking motorcycles, and he suggested I consider a scooter.
 At that point I hadn't considered this, so this nudge was extremely helpful.
 8. I'd forgotten that I'd ridden a 50cc scooter in Greece once, as a rental to get around the island of Kalymnos for climbing, and hated how loud it was, and it didn't feel safe, especially with a passenger and a hill and their bucket style helmets.
+Hated the noise and how slow it was, especially on steep hills.
+Greece has plenty of steep hills, but so does Golden.
 9. so, I drove myself to [sportique scooters](https://maps.app.goo.gl/v7ZyNbfzCBSrukMp9) and rode a few scooters around.
 A few days later, I purchased a brand new Genunie Buddy 125.
 It looked identical to the Turquoise scooter in the picture earlier in this article.
+10. I rocked that scooter for a year or so and many miles, eventually started riding it to and from Denver once or twice a week, when I got a job at a company that had the option of using an office.
+11. Eventually it got stolen (sorta my fault) and recovered but not ridable.
+I replaced it with a larger scooter, and it was all over for me.
+This was the best vehicle I'd ever encountered, it unlocked an unbelievable amount of enjoyable experiences..

+Lets talk about them.

 That was summer of 2020, and began a huge shift for my life.